-The nail bed is the skin underneath the nail.
-Injuries to this area are common, and they often occur when a heavy object crushes or hits the fingers or toes or when a person sustains a cut from a sharp object.
+A damaged toenail bed or fingernail bed is common, and it often occurs when a heavy object crushes or hits the fingers or toes or when a person sustains a cut from a sharp object.
+Bandages and ice packs can help treat these injuries.

 Prompt treatment can help the nail bed and underlying structures heal and ensure that the broken nail grows back smoothly.